choria-io/website/docs/content/development/mcorpc/externalagents/_index.md

 ## Activation

-At server start your agent will be called with a activation check, this gives you the chance to verify your dependencies and decide if the agent should be active on the particular node.
+At server start your agent will be called with an activation check, this gives you the chance to verify your dependencies and decide if the agent should be active on the particular node.

 The `CHORIA_EXTERNAL_PROTOCOL` will be set to `io.choria.mcorpc.external.v1.activation_request`, you should only respond to activation checks when this is set.